 Syringe Service Programs (SSPs) offer excellent services and resources to those who are struggling with substance abuse disorders.

 - Exchange dirty or used equipment for clean and sterile equipment to ensure you are safe from spreading or contracting the disease, and that you are injecting safely.
-Some sites offer counseling and resources if you or a loved one is looking for a .
+Some sites offer counseling and resources if you or a loved one is looking for a new start.

-- Some health insurances require sobriety before prescribing treatment to individuals with hepatitis C. Find that fits your needs.
+- Some health insurances require sobriety before prescribing treatment to individuals with hepatitis C. Find a rehabilitation service that fits your needs.

 For More Information